 15 reasons to visit Bankside

-It was once a cacophonous pleasure zone with brothels, bear-baiting, gaming dens and four Tudor theatres: The Globe, The Rose, the Swan and the Hope.
+Last updated on December 28th, 2023Bankside was once a cacophonous pleasure zone with brothels, bear-baiting, gaming dens and four Tudor theatres: The Globe, The Rose, the Swan and the Hope.
 Shakespeare and Dickens lived here.
 Samuel Pepys watched the Great Fire light up the London sky from here in 1666.
-So, if you’re visiting London, make sure you visit Bankside…
+So, if you’re visiting London,…

 Best Bookshop Cafes in London